 “We responded to this call as a medical call,” Rodriguez said.
 “Although there were narcotics in plain view, no one was in possession of those narcotics.
 So what our officers did was impound those narcotics.”

-Gillum, a gifted and charismatic speaker, won a stunning primary victory in 2018 to become the first black major-party nominee for governor in Florida’s history.
+Gillum, who might check himself in either a domestic or an international rehab, is a gifted and charismatic speaker.
+He won a stunning primary victory in 2018 to become the first black major-party nominee for governor in Florida’s history.
 He was the lone leftist-progressive seeking his party’s nomination, wining with 34% of the vote.
 Three other moderate-centrists split 62% of the vote.

 Gillum went on to lose the November election to Republican Ron DeSantis by 0.4% of the vote.
 Just 32,463 votes separated the winner from the loser.